It is a chapter of Fort Worth history that began, literally, with a wing and a prayer.

 Holden and Hibbs were able to process (assemble, disassemble, crate, and ship) about one Flea a week.
 They soon were receiving more orders than they could fill.
 Fleas were shipped to Canada, Mexico, South Africa, Asia, Europe.
 A Czechoslovakian pilot was so pleased with his Flea that he ordered fifty more, which he wanted to sell, and asked for the Flea franchise for his country.

-“But we just couldn’t do it,” Holden said.
+“But we just couldn’t do it,” Holden recalled.
 “We didn’t have the money to mass produce the plane.
 We had orders from everywhere, but we couldn’t expand, and we couldn’t get a loan because we had no real collateral.

 “They didn’t pay us enough, and all I’d get out of one plane was enough to build the next one,” Holden said.